Bluff Trail Guide

 Site 13 (Armadillo burrows)

-As your hike takes you back around to the boardwalk, you may notice a couple dirt mounds adjacent to the trail.
+As your hike takes you back around to the boardwalk, you may notice a couple dirt mounds excavated up against the boardwalk.
 These dirt mounds are actually burrows that are home to armadillos, which have expanded their range northward in recent years.

 Spotting an armadillo in the daytime can be especially challenging, since these little critters tend to be most active at night.